 The September, 2016 version of the transmitter has a 500V B+ supply and uses a 6L6GC output tube which can handle 500V on the plate.
 The new power supply is shown in the third photo.
 The original version of this transmitter used a 350V B+ supply and produced about 10W of output power.
-This power supply can be seen in the top photo.
+The original power supply can be seen in the top photo.
 The lower voltage supply would work with smaller output tubes including: 6V6, 6L6G, 5881 (military 6L6), 1619 (metal military 6L6).
 The top photo shows the transmitter using a brown-base 5881 which was changed to a 6L6GC when the higher voltage power supply was added.
 Other beam-power output tubes may be used in this transmitter with appropriate wiring changes.